 Gives you the instructions you need to get your projector up and running if you are connecting to a notebook, MacBook[®], PowerBook[®], or iBook[®] computer.
+It also includes quick steps for projecting over a wireless network.

 Built-in help system